shaimaa-hshalaby/Microservice-with-spring-cloud-guide/03_Synchronous_communication_between_microservices/README.md

     ```

   5. create *instructor_db* schema into your mysql server instance.
-  6. add the database configuration to the application.properties as follows
+  6. add the database configuration to the application.properties as follows:

       ```
       spring.datasource.url = jdbc:mysql://localhost:3306/instructor_db